rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

 printing.cups | 50 | The max size (MiB) to collect per cups `log` file

-The following section provides examples that show how you can use `sosreport` plugins to customize the report.
+The following section provides examples that show how you can use `sosreport` plug-ins to customize the report.

--   To enable only the openstack plugin, use the following command:
+-   To enable only the openstack plug-in, use the following command:

         {.screen}
         $ sosreport -o openstack

--   To disable the apache and xll plugins, use the following command:
+-   To disable the apache and xll plug-ins, use the following command:

         {.screen}
         $ sosreport -n apache,xll